Kevin Fegan: Radio, Film and TV

-He has written several dramas for BBC Radio 4, including 8 single plays, including a drama documentary in verse:In Denial: the story of Paul Blackburn), Blast (nominated for a Best Drama Sony Award 2001), a Classic Drama Serial In A Grove (starring Natasha McElhone) and a 3-week long Woman’s Hour Drama Serial The Furys (starring Brenda Fricker).
+Fegan has written several original radio dramas commissioned by BBC Radio 4, spanning drama, documentary, comedy, and verse.
+His radio works include eight produced plays.
+Notable titles include In Denial: The Story of Paul Blackburn, Blast (nominated for a Sony Award for Best Drama in 2001), The Classic Serial drama In A Grove (starring Natasha McElhone), and the 15-part Woman’s Hour Drama Serial The Furys (starring Brenda Fricker).

-He has written a few short films, including Dancing in The Ruins (in collaboration with Granada TV and a N.W.Arts Film Award) screened at Kino Manchester & I.C.A.
-London).
+He has also written and produced multiple short films, including Dancing in the Ruins (starring Lemn Sissay and produced in collaboration with Granada Television), which was screened at Kino Manchester and the Institute of Contemporary Arts, winning a North West Arts Film Award.
 He has also worked as a storyline writer for Granada TV's Coronation Street.